JoinMarket-Org/JoinMarket-Docs/onion-messaging.md

 Messages are received as lines via the `OnionLineProtocol` instance for the given connection.
 The line is first deserialized into a json object, containing the fields `line` and `type` as outlined above.
 The origin of the message is defined as either inbound or outbound.
 If the message is a control message, the connection information (which can be host:port or the defined reachable onion location, or the string "00" for ourself) may be used to update the state of the peer.
-If it is a Joinmarket message then the `nick` in the line (as outlined above) is used to determine where to send the message (i.e. directory nodes broadcast to all connected non-directory peers for `PUBMSG` and forward to a specific peer for `PRIVMSG` but see below for the special behaviour in regards to `PRIVMSG` on these message channels.
+If it is a Joinmarket message then the `nick` in the line (as outlined above) is used to determine where to send the message (i.e. directory nodes broadcast to all connected non-directory peers for `PUBMSG` and forward to a specific peer for `PRIVMSG` but see below for the special behaviour in regards to `PRIVMSG` on these message channels).

 The resulting messages of the Joinmarket type are passed into normal message channel processing, and should be identical to those coming from IRC.